 The larger and more involved our membership is, and the more closely it reflects the different communities we treat as patients, the better.
-We aim to make improvements to our services based on what you say.
-We need as many interested people as possible to join us - and we'd encourage you to be one of them.
+We aim to deliver the best in care and make improvements based on what you say.
+We need as many interested people as possible to join us - and we'd love you to be one of them.